Law Offices of Celeste A. Johansson

 Welcome to the Law Offices of Celeste A. Johansson, a law firm specializing in the division of retirement assets pursuant to dissolutions.
-My offices are based in Sonoma and Alameda counties, but I handle matters all over the State of California as well as the registration of foreign dissolution actions for the purpose of obtaining QDROs.
+My offices are based in Sonoma county, but I handle matters all over the State of California as well as the registration of foreign dissolution actions for the purpose of obtaining QDROs.

 In a divorce, often one of the largest marital assets are retirement accounts.
 Parties and attorneys need to take care that retirement benefits are not omitted or dealt with improperly in the course of a divorce proceeding.